Access control

 If a user does not have permissions to edit or create data cubes (or to access the SQL IDE, or query the data-store directly), then they will effectively be restricted to only seeing the data matched by the subset filter expression.

-It is possible to make this subset filter dynamic with the aid of filter tokens.
+You can make this subset filter dynamic using filter tokens.

 Column level restriction